graphcore/poptorch/docs/user_guide/overview.rst

 features in common:

-* A portion of the weights and activations are transferred to and from streaming memory, before and after each phase.
+* A portion of the weights and activations are transferred to and from Streaming Memory, before and after each phase.
-* If the desired weights and activations are already stored in an IPU of the same group of IPUs, intra-phase cross-IPU copies can replace the copies to and from streaming memory.
+* If the desired weights and activations are already stored in an IPU of the same group of IPUs, intra-phase cross-IPU copies can replace the copies to and from Streaming Memory.
 * This specific portion is needed by the layers of the model wrapped in :py:class:`~poptorch.BeginBlock` or :py:class:`~poptorch.Block` in current :py:class:`~poptorch.Phase`.